fabulousDesigns/user-interface/README.md

 ## Personal Journaling App

-This is a personal journaling app built with React Native and bootstrapped with Expo.
-The app allows users to create, edit, and delete journal entries, and includes features such as user authentication, summaries, and profile settings.
+This personal journaling app was built with React Native and bootstrapped with Expo.
+The app allows users to create, edit, and delete journal entries and includes features such as user authentication, summaries, and profile settings.

 ### Screenshots
 ![alt-text-1](/screenshots/login.png) ![alt-text-2](/screenshots/signup.png) ![alt-text-3](/screenshots/mainView.png)